arthur-debert/nanodocs/package-managers/repo-install/README.md

    the package management scripts
 3. Updates GitHub workflow files if they exist to point to the new script locations
+4. Sets up test scripts for both APT and Homebrew packages
-4. Copies the LICENSE file to the bin directory
+5. Copies the LICENSE file to the bin directory

 ## After Setup